 Enforcement of IP rights

 In general, IP rights are protected by the law.
-Where there is unlawful violation of IP rights, the IP owners or the government can enforce the IP rights by civil or criminal proceedings for seeking necessary civil relief or criminal sanction, as the case may be.
+Where there is unlawful violation of IP rights, the IP owners or the government can enforce the IP rights by civil or criminal proceedings for seeking necessary civil relief or criminal sanctions, as the case may be.

 IP arbitration and mediation

 Arbitration is a flexible method of dispute resolution which can provide parties with an efficient, confidential, fair, final and binding resolution.
-The arbitration is usually conducted in accordance with the terms of the parties' arbitration agreement which is usually found in the provisions of a commercial contract, under which the parties have agreed to submit their disputes to be resolved by an arbitral tribunal composed by arbitrator(s) who is/are independent third party/parties appointed by or on behalf of the parties in dispute.
-Arbitral awards is final and binding.
+The arbitration is usually conducted in accordance with the terms of the parties' arbitration agreement which is usually found in the provisions of a commercial contract, under which the parties have agreed to submit their disputes to be resolved by an arbitral tribunal composed by arbitrator(s) who is/are (an) independent third party/parties appointed by or on behalf of the parties in dispute.
+Arbitral awards are final and binding.

 Mediation is a voluntary, confidential, non-binding, private dispute resolution process in which a neutral person, the mediator, helps the parties to reach their own negotiated settlement agreement.